parrotassassin15/eCPPT/Buffer-Overflow-Prep/x86-Windows-Stack-Based-Buffer-Overflow.md

 add eax, ebx; EAX = EAX + EBX

 Important Note:
-There are two types of sytax:
+There are two types of syntax:
 * AT&T
 * Intel